-Cameron Wheeler, Ph.D., 43, has served as a member of our board of directors since our inception in February 2017.
+Cameron Wheeler, Ph.D., 44, has served as a member of our board of directors since our inception in February 2017.
 Since September 2014, Dr. Wheeler has held various roles at Deerfield, serving most recently as a Partner in the Biotherapeutics group.
-Prior to Deerfield, Dr. Wheeler served as a Director of Corporate Development at Eleven Biotherapeutics, Inc. (renamed Sesen Bio, Inc. in 2018), a pharmaceutical company, from April 2009 to
+Prior to Deerfield, Dr. Wheeler served as a Director of Corporate Development at Eleven Biotherapeutics, Inc. (renamed Sesen Bio, Inc. in 2018), a pharmaceutical company, from April 2009 to September 2014.

-September 2014.
 Prior to that, he served as a Senior Associate at Third Rock Ventures, LLC, a venture capital company, from March 2008 to June 2009 and a Manager of the Business Development and Operations team at Constellation Pharmaceuticals, Inc., a biopharmaceutical company, from April 2008 to April 2009.
-Dr. Wheeler currently serves on the board of directors of Oncorus, Inc., a biopharmaceutical company.
-Dr. Wheeler received his B.S. in mechanical engineering and his M.S. and Ph.D. in biological engineering from the Massachusetts Institute of Technology.
+Dr. Wheeler has previously served on the boards of directors of Oncorus, Inc., Homology Medicines, Inc., Graybug Vision, Inc., and Lumos

+Pharma, Inc. Dr. Wheeler received his B.S. in mechanical engineering and his M.S. and Ph.D. in biological engineering from the Massachusetts Institute of Technology.